 Cryptocurrency gave rise to a new kind of economy, one that is fast, decentralized, and bank-free.
-But that freedom also has its own set of threats.
+However, that freedom also has its own set of threats.
 The crypto space has countless threats, which are designed to exploit users in different ways, from stealing funds to tracking wallets or even hijacking systems without any warning.
 One of those threats doesn’t steal your funds directly.
 Instead, it hijacks your device and forces it to work for someone else.
 That’s cryptojacking.

 Unlike phishing or wallet hacks, cryptojacking isn’t loud.
 It doesn’t break your system or lock you out.
 Instead, it sits quietly in the background, using your device’s power to mine coins for attackers.
 In such cases, most people don’t even realize it’s happening.
 The worst part is that additional device power usage increases your electricity bill while someone else collects those profits.